anti-machinee/model-context-protocol-samples/explain_opensources/modelcontextprotocol/python-sdk/README.md

 ## TODO update previous questions here

+## How the SDK is designed to support SSE transport?

-## How the SDK is designed to support SSE and stdio transport?
+## How the SDK is designed to support stdio transport?

+## How the SDK is designed to support websocket transport?

 ## How the SDK is designed to support prompt manager?